Categories: Uncategorized

 • Talk to someone.
 A therapist, mentor, or safe friend—don’t isolate in your pain

 I know you didn’t plan to be here.
-But I also know that this place —this version of your life — is not a dead end.
-It’s simply a holy plot twist.
-And it can still lead to joy, growth, healing, and even love… in ways you never expected.
+But I also know that this place, this version of your life, is not a dead end.
+It’s simply a plot twist.
+And it can still lead to joy, growth, healing, and even love…in ways you never expected.

 I know you didn’t plan to be here.
-But I also know that this place —this version of your life — is not a dead end.
-It’s simply a holy plot twist.
-And it can still lead to joy, growth, healing, and even love… in ways you never… Share on X
+But I also know that this place is not a dead end.
+It’s simply a plot twist.
+And it can still lead to joy, growth, healing, and even love… in ways you never expected. #forsinglewomenonly Share on X

 You’re not behind.
 Let yourself rest.
 Let yourself rise.
 And if you ever need a hand to hold?
-The sisterhood’s hand is right here.
+God’s hand is right there (and so is the sisterhood’s).

 P.S.
 If you know a sister who’s walking through divorce, forward this post to her.
 Let her know she’s not alone — and her life isn’t over.
 This is just a beginning that looks different than what she expected.